 Try to breathe and focus externally.
 The more you focus on your nerves and how nervous you are, the more nervous you will get.

 Also the more you focus on yourself the less you are focusing on your clients, which is vital if you want to build rapport.
 So if you can, try to forget your nerves and focus on the client.
-More great tips on this can be found here.

 Another great tip is to try to deliberately move and speak slowly.
 In short to act confidently.
 It will actually make you more confident.

 Also, in the moment you’re unlikely to actually move or speak that slowly, you’ll probably just slow down enough that you will no longer appear nervous.

 “Successful people have fear, successful people have doubts, and successful people have worries.
 They just don’t let these feelings stop them.” –T. Harv Eker

 Confident, successful freelancers pick their projects carefully.
 They are also asked to work on the vast majority of the projects that are a good fit for them.